sunaku/tork/README.markdown

 # _Test with fork_

-Tork is a continuous testing tool for Ruby that automatically detects and tests changes in your Ruby application or test suite in an efficient manner:
+Tork runs your tests as they change, in parallel:

-  1. Absorbs your test execution overhead into a master process.
+  1. Absorbs test execution overhead into a master process.

-  2. Forks to run your test files in parallel; overhead inherited.
+  2. Forks to inherit overhead and run test files in parallel.

   3. Avoids running unchanged tests inside changed test files.